Coiin-Blockchain/nvl-independent-signer/README.md

 Download the newest release of [nvl-independent-signer](https://github.com/Coiin-Blockchain/nvl-independent-signer/releases)

 ## Register Independent Signer

-Run the independent signer, from the console, for the first time will generate a new signing key and ask for registration ID.
-Once the new signing key is generated.
-The public key will be printed to console.
+Run the independent signer from the terminal.
+The first time will generate a new signing key and ask for a registration ID.
+Once the new signing key is generated, the public key will be printed to the terminal.

-Go to the [independent registration]() in the console.
+Go to the [independent registration]() page on the coiin console.
 Click "BUTTON NAME" to begin the process.
-When asked for the public key.
-Paste the public key printed in console in the text box and click "Register".
+When prompted, paste the public key printed in console into the text box and click "Register".
 Once registered, the console will give you a registration ID.
-Paste that into your console when prompted.
+Paste that into your terminal when prompted.

-After the signing key is generated and registration ID is saved.
-You can run `independent-signer` at any time to sign the latest NVL Proxy block and post it to the NVL Proxy.
+After the signing key is generated and registration ID is saved, you can run `independent-signer` at any time to sign the latest NVL Proxy block and post it to the NVL Proxy.

 It is recommended to set up a cron job to execute the `independent-signer` once every 30 minutes